Watch Tour de France live for free on ITV 4

 The 21 stages of Le Tour de France 2019 begin at Brussels.
 Thousands of miles later, the winner will arrive at Paris Champs-Élysées.

-The team timed-trial occurs at stage two, from The Brussels Palais Royal to The Brussels Atomium.
-The individual time-trial occurs at stage 13, across Pau.
+The team time trial occurs at Stage 2, from The Brussels Palais Royal to The Brussels Atomium.
+The individual time trial occurs at stage 13, across Pau.

 Rest days are scheduled for July 16 and 22.